-Ashenfelter backed up his original assessment of the relationship between vintage quality and summer temperature with some predictions.
+Ashenfelter backed up his original assessment of the relationship between vintage quality and summer temperature with some forecasts (inaccurately called "predictions").
 These appeared in the New York Times in 1990: Wine equation puts some noses out of joint.

-The first prediction was for the 1989 vintage:
+The first forecast was for the 1989 vintage:

-The second prediction was for the 1986 vintage:
+The second forecast was for the 1986 vintage: